Open ten AI-generated articles right now and scan the subheadings. You'll see the same patterns repeating:

 Now everything is connected to the headline.

-View your article as a stairway, where each step is a subheading that moves the reader closer to the top.
+View your article like a stairway.
+Each subheading is a step that moves the reader closer to the top.
+A subheading that doesn't belong is a step going sideways.

 Watch it on YouTube: